giocosmiano/haskell-programming/readme.md

 ### Notes on my journey working on chapter exercises

  - Functional programming is a function of data transformation and composition.
-This concept helps me in a big way into understanding
-   `Functor`, `Applicative` and `Monad`
+This concept helps me in a big way, reminding me to get back to this simple pattern `f x = y` every time I get lost deciphering functorial structure within structure of `Functor`, `Applicative` and `Monad`
    - `f x = y`
      - `f` - function
      - `x` - input such as Integer, Bool, String or even complex [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type)